slr71/notes/dnd/mad-mage.md

 finding a hallway going north and south.
 We follow the corridor to the north, and find a room off to the east.
 There are two bugbears and six goblins in the room.
 The bugbears run north as soon as they see us.
 The goblins attack us immediately.

+##

+We defeat the goblins.
+And follow the hobgoblins to the north, and follow a curving hallway until we encounter a group of goblins hiding behind a table.
+We defeat them as well then investigate a room shaped like a cross with an obilisk in the center.
+Solali touches the obilisk and hears a telepathic voice recite the following verse:

+    I cast my eye
+    Into the future
+    And see in yours
+    A perilous descent
+    South of here
+    Beyond a secret passage
+    Waits the two-headed king
+    Look to his left
+    There you will see
+    The path you are
+    Destined to take.

+We spot the two bugbears and defeat them.